ayushkumar105/Weather-App/README.md

 ## Features:
-  * Display current weather conditions of your current location
+  * Display weather condition of your current location

   * Use device's current location to display weather